-We’ve invited Brian Kelleher, VP of Sales and Marketing at Pahlmeyer; and Larry Smith, SVP of Human Resources at Jackson Family Wines—both of whom actively support and encourage women’s success in this industry—to answer some burning questions on our panel discussion.
-Additional panelists to be announced.
+We’ve invited Silvio M. Coccia, Director of Hospitality & Consumer Sales at Jarvis Estate; Brian Kelleher, VP of Sales and Marketing at Pahlmeyer; Michael Silacci, Winemaker at Opus One; and Larry Smith, SVP of Human Resources at Jackson Family Wines—all of whom actively support and encourage women’s success in this industry—to answer some burning questions on our panel discussion.
 Leading the discussion: Member Joan Toth will serve as our panel moderator.
 Previously the President and CEO of the Network of Executive Women, Joan now leads diversity and inclusion practice at Simpactful.

 Join us for an enlightening evening of lively discussion, education, and (of course) celebration for the progress women have made in their wine careers with the fabulous sparkling wine at Gloria Ferrer Caves & Vineyards.

 - How other women in business have affected the male panelists’ careers and how they influenced them

 - Some of the “unwritten” rules of success that women need to know about

 - Essential things women need to focus on to advance to senior levels

 - What communications techniques women can adopt to make themselves better understood in what continues to be a male-dominated workplace

 - 6-6:30p | Sparkling wine reception and networking (bring a stack of your cards!)